Request For Proposal

 b) Principal investigator (note: co-investigator information provided as addenda at the end)

-c) Name and title of officer authorized to sign for the institution
+c) Name, title and contact information (including email) of officer authorized to sign for the institution

 d) Direct costs and duration of project